zeling595/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the booking id that the user keys
 into the system does not exist, a CommandException will be thrown and the error will be displayed to the user.
-Also, if the booking id that the user keys in is for a booking that has already been checked out, an error will be similarly shown as well.
+Also, if the booking id that the user keys in is for a booking that has already been archived, an error will be similarly shown as well.

 </div>